 Best for Sipping: Russell’s Reserve Single Barrel

 “I love that Eddie Russell created this despite the fact that his father, Jimmy, who’s been distilling and blending Wild Turkey for 60-plus years, hates rye,” says Ellenwood.
 On behalf of all rye drinkers out there, we thank Eddie for rebelling against his father and creating this fine, single barrel rye.
 At 104 proof, it definitely packs some heat, but that’s the essence of rye.
 Pour it straight and you’ll get the intensity of the vanilla from its time spent in oak barrels, along with earthy, smoky flavors and a nice, dry finish.
-Of course, you can also take advantage of the rye's power by stirring it into a Black Manhattan (a Manhattan made with amaro in place of sweet vermouth) or Boulevardier.
+Of course, you can also take advantage of the rye's power by stirring it into a Boulevardier.

 Best Bottled-in-Bond: Rittenhouse 100 Proof